SistlaS/ExternalMergeSort/README.md

 Implemented as part of the CS764 course - Topics in Database Systems, in the Fall 2024 semester at UW-Madison.

 How to Run:

 On a Linux terminal:

 0) `cd` into the project folder.
 Run the command `make clean` to remove any intermediate/generated files

 1) Build the project using the command `make`

-2) Run the program using the command `./Test.exe`
+2) Run the program using the command `./Test.exe -n XYZ`, where XYZ indicates the number of records to be generated & sorted.

 Optimizations Implemented: